App Actions V3

 Run once a year at midnight of 1 January |

-The timezone for the frequency can be defined via the timezone parameter using the full name of the zone, e.g. "Europe/Dublin".
+The timezone for the frequency is defined via the timezone parameter using the full IANA timezone name, e.g., "Europe/Dublin".
+If no timezone is specified, the server default is used.

 Example timezones: